-Step 1: Choose the right litter box.
+Step 1: Choose the right litter box

 Kittens are tiny, and they need to be able to get into their litter box.
 Make sure you pick a box with low enough sides that your kitten can climb in without a problem.
 Also, make sure the box is made of a non-absorbent material.

-Don't expect your kitten to travel across your whole house to access their litter box.
+When considering how to teach a kitten where the litter box is, it is important not to expect your kitten to travel across your whole house to access their litter box.
 Instead, confine your new furball to a small section of your house where the litter box is, so it's always within reach.
 It's best to place the litter box in a corner so that your kitty feels confident that it can see everything while it's going to the bathroom.
 No one likes to get startled while peeing.

 At first, your kitten might not understand exactly what you want it to do in its new litter box, so you'll have to help them understand.
 Try to place your kitten in the litter box during times when it might want to go to the bathroom, like right after it wakes up from a nap or after eating.